Return to Play Guidelines, FAQ & Resource Links

 What happens if a family does not want to travel for a tournament or attend any other team event?

-Based on current guidelines it is highly unlikely that there would be any tournaments or other travel-based team events until at least January.
+Based on current guidelines it is highly unlikely that there would be any tournaments or other travel-based team events.
 However, in the event those guidelines change, as with any team event, no player is obligated to attend anything that they do not wish to.

 This is not a current mandate from Hockey Canada nor Hockey Alberta.
 As such, it will not be a mandate from SPMHA.
 Players will have the choice to wear a face shield or a cage on their helmets.